viperproject/boogie-proofgen/README.md

 * Old expressions
 * Any gotos/labels/while loops that Boogie accepts for the CFG transformations (but not yet for the AST-to-CFG transformation)
 * Commands: assertions, assumptions, assignments, havocs

-We currently support only Boogie's type encoding in the VC given by the command-line option `/typeEncoding:p`.
-In particular, we do not support Boogie's monomorphization type encoding.

 ## Dependencies
 Our tool has the same dependencies as Boogie for the generation of Isabelle proofs: